jprante/jprante.github.com/_posts/elasticsearch/2012-08-17-Autocompletion-with-jQuery-JAX-RS-and-Elasticsearch.md

 Autocomplete or word completion works so that when the writer writes the first letter or letters of a word, a program predicts one or more possible words as choices.

-In this text, we will show how to implement a solution for autocompletion in a search frontend for Elasticsearch.
-The architecture consists of a jQuery page, presenting a search form to the user, submitting query terms to a gateway service, and receiving JSON results for the autocompleted word list.
+In this text, we will show how to implement a solution for autocompletion, a search frontend for Elasticsearch.
+It consists of a jQuery page, presenting a search form to the user, submitting query terms to a gateway service, and receiving JSON results for the autocompleted word list.

-In our use case we discuss here, we build a library catalog title autocompletion, where users are 80% of all queries are search for title words.
+For our use case, we build a library catalog title autocompletion, where 80% of user queries are searches for title keywords.
+While typing, users should immediately got aware of titles matching their requests, and Elasticsearch should do the hard work to filter the relevant documents in near realtime.

 ## The n-gram method

+How will the autocompletion works?
+One approach is changing the normal indexing of title words.
+A well-known method is using n-grams.

 In the fields of computational linguistics, an n-gram is a contiguous sequence of n items from a text sequence.
 N-gram matching implementation is simple and provides good performance.
-This algorithm is based on the principle: if a word A matches a word B containing some errors, they will most likely have at least one common substring of length 'n'.
+The algorithm is based on the principle: if a word A matches a word B containing some errors, they will most likely have at least one common substring of length 'n'.

 At indexing step, the word is partitioned into n-grams, the word is added to lists that correspond each of these n-grams.
 At search time, the query is also partitioned into n-grams, and for each of them corresponding lists are scanned using the metric.

-One observation for Elasticsearch word queries is that users enter characters from the front in the order the characters are written in the word, so an effective improvement of n-grams is introducing *edged* n-grams, where the word n-grams are always starting from one of the word edges, here, the front.
+One observation is that users of a library catalog enter characters from the front in the order the characters are written in the title word, so an effective improvement of n-grams is introducing *edged* n-grams, where the word n-grams are always starting from one of the word edges, here, the front.

 ## The Elasticsearch setting

-Note, we use a multilingual library catalog setup.
+Note, we use a multilingual library catalog setup (multilingual setup is not the focus now so details are not discussed now).
 We add edge n-gram analysis by a filter we call **edgengramfilter**.
 It builds n-grams from the word front, with a minimum length of 2 characters and a maximum of 16 characters.

 	"settings" : {
       "index" : {